Sorry, you need to enable JavaScript to visit this website.

 Introduction

-To participate in military child care, your family must meet the basic eligibility requirements defined by the DoD.
-To qualify as an eligible sponsor, you must be one of the listed sponsor types.
+To participate in military child care, your family must have one of the following DoD-approved sponsor types.

 • Child Development Program Staff